DJI Osmo Pocket 3 vs C400 3-in-1: Which Action Camera is for ii?

 Pros

-• Superior Image Quality The Pocket 3 features a 1-inch CMOS sensor, significantly larger than the C400's.
-This translates to better dynamic range, superior colors, and excellent low-light performance.
+• Superior image quality The Pocket 3 features a 1-inch CMOS sensor, significantly larger than the C400.
+This translates into better dynamic range, better colors and excellent low-light performance.

-• 3-Axis Mechanical Gimbal Stabilization This is the star of the show.
-DJI's physical gimbal offers cinematic stabilization that no electronic stabilization can match.
-Your videos will look incredibly smooth even while walking or running.
+• 3-axis mechanical gimbal stabilization This is the star of the show.
+The DJI physical gimbal offers cinematic stabilization that no electronic stabilization can match.
+Your videos will be incredibly smooth even while you walk or run.

 • ActiveTrack 6.0 Automatic subject tracking is exceptionally accurate.
-You can set up the camera on a tripod, step into frame, and it will follow you automatically—ideal for solo creators.
+You can set the camera on a tripod, step into the frame and it will automatically follow you - ideal for creators who work alone.

-• 2-Inch Rotating Touchscreen The high-quality OLED touchscreen easily rotates to switch between horizontal and vertical modes.
-Plus, simply rotating it powers on the camera.
+• 2-inch rotating screen High-quality OLED touch screen easily rotates to switch between landscape and portrait mode.
+Plus, simply rotating it turns the camera on.

 Cons

-• High Price At USD $499 for the standard version (USD $799 for the Creator Combo), it's significantly more expensive than the competition.
+• High price At US$499 for the standard version (US$799 for the Creator Combo), it's significantly more expensive than the competition.

-• No Water Resistance The Pocket 3 has no water or dust sealing, limiting its use in adverse conditions.
+• No water resistance The Pocket 3 does not have any type of sealing against water or dust, which limits its use in adverse conditions.

-• Fragility The mechanical gimbal, while excellent, is delicate.
+• Fragility The mechanical gimbal, although excellent, is delicate.
 You don't want to drop this camera.

-• Limited Battery Life Approximately 90-100 minutes of continuous 4K/30fps recording.
-You'll need extra batteries for long sessions.
+• Limited battery life Approximately 90-100 minutes of continuous recording at 4K/30fps.
+You will need extra batteries for long sessions.

-• Learning Curve While intuitive, the menus can be somewhat confusing at first and require time to familiarize yourself.
+Learning curve Although intuitive, the menus can be somewhat confusing at first and require some familiarization time.

 C400 3-in-1 Handheld Action Camera